Do Go On - 234 - Andrew Thornton and the Cocaine Bear

 according to Kentucky State Police.

-Really getting into it.
+Really getting into it now.

-You're ready for trench warfare.
+He's ready for trench warfare.

 He's going back to World War I, let's do this.